Obstetrics Gynecology Los Angeles Medical Center - Curriculum

 Gynecology Clinics Rotation

-In this 8-week rotation the resident works with faculty attendings learning specialty outpatient procedures in the clinic setting.
+In this 10-week rotation the resident works with faculty attendings learning specialty outpatient procedures in the clinic setting.
 The PGY2 starts their day assisting on scheduled cesarean deliveries (3 days a week) or providing circumcision procedures (2 days a week).
 From there, the resident goes to one of multiple specialty clinics and works 1:1 with attending faculty providing care and expanding their proficiencies in specific office procedures.
 Specialty clinics include: 1) Two half days in dysplasia clinic performing colposcopy and LEEP procedures, 2) One half day doing office diagnostic and operative hysteroscopy, 3) One half day working in the simulation lab, fulfilling the EMIGS curriculum, working on technical skills and learning personal ergonomics, 4) One half day working at our community high school wellness clinic and 5) Two half days in complex contraceptive clinic (CCON) working with our family planning specialists providing contraceptive options and methods to women with complex medical conditions, performing diagnostic and elective office manual vacuum aspirations and counseling women about first and second trimester abortions.
 In the case of second trimester abortions, the resident will fully assess, consent and place laminaria with the goal of providing the abortion procedure the following day, and 6) One half day operating room time, primarily for medically complicated first or second trimester abortion procedures.
-The last half day consists of the resident’s personal continuity clinic.
+The last half day consists of the residents’ personal continuity clinic.
 It is our goal that all our residents get early training in office procedures and graduate proficient enough to offer these procedures to the patients they care for.

-Post Graduate Year Three
+Post Graduate Year Three – PGY3

 The focus of the third year of training emphasizes emergency room assessments, gynecologic surgery and research.
 This year includes concentrated surgical training.
 There is greater emphasis on teaching and leading within a team structure.
 Progress to completion on a chosen research project is expected by the end of this year.